msabramo/kallithea/docs/usage/general.rst

 key that would add give info about a manager of each repository.
 There's no limit for adding custom fields.
 Newly created fields are accessible via API.

-`Show RhodeCode version` option toggles displaying exact RhodeCode version in the footer
+`Show Kallithea version` option toggles displaying exact Kallithea version in the footer